AyatOmar/DATA-4380/README.md

 ## Citations

 * I used the youtube channel: Dataquest.
-This channel provided alot of videos that helped with understanding cosine similarity
+This channel provided alot of videos that helped with understanding cosine similarity and creating a collaborative filter recommendation system.
 * the kaggle link: https://www.kaggle.com/datasets/b2dde9353c9d10c36e4d6b593a74c109dbaca6393a1ca0f2c7abafeba7633641/code?select=book1-100k.csv